 Annualized ROC = (Premium ÷ Cash secured) × (365 ÷ Days to expiration)

 That sounds modest, but consider: it's earned on cash that's just sitting there.
-If you'd otherwise have that money in a money-market fund earning 4.5%, the CSP adds 3.4% of incremental return.
-Over a year, repeated cycles add up significantly.
+As of the last static example update, a money-market fund yielded roughly 4-5% depending on the rate cycle; the current risk-free rate is dynamic and should be checked against your broker's cash sweep.
+If yours pays 4.5%, this CSP adds roughly 3.4% of incremental return.
+Over a year, repeated cycles add up.

 Compare ROC across opportunities of different durations using the annualized number.
 A 14-day CSP earning 0.4% has the same annualized ROC as a 30-day CSP earning 0.86%.